Directional Strategy & Activity-Direction Matrix — Pancha Pakshi Shastra Part 10

 What if you must travel or face an unfavorable direction?
 These remedies can help mitigate the negative effect:

-Example: Vulture-born heading West?
-First walk or drive East briefly, then loop around to head West.
+Example: Vulture-born heading North-East (Dying direction)?
+First walk or drive East (home direction) briefly, then loop around to head NE.
 The journey's "birth moment" was eastward.

 If the direction is unavoidable, compensate with timing.
 Travel during your strongest yama (Ruling, Sub-1) so the temporal strength offsets the directional weakness.
 A Tier 1 power window can partially neutralize a bad direction.